B7AST/film-society-club/README.md

 # film-society-club

 # Description:
-  It is a web page that retrieve movies from API and helps the user on search movies in order to make a personal movie list.
+  It is a single page application that retrieve movies from API and helps the user on search movies in order to make a personal movie list.

 # Technical description:
   It's a front end application based on **React.js** framework includes **axios** and **lodash**